Caen fortress walls. |

 As the English approached, both Abbayes were abandoned in favor of rallying what few French forces there were to protect the town.
 Inside the town were the Count of Eu, the constable of France, and the Lord of Tancarville, with perhaps 1,500 men and 300 Genoese crossbowmen.

-the Ditch now surrounding the fortress.
+Looking down into the Ditch now surrounding the fortress. |

 In his wisdom, the Count of Eu surrended to a fellow crusader whom he recognized, Sir Thomas Holland.
 Tancarville surrendered to Sir Thomas Daniel, a retainer of the Black Prince.
 Some 2,500 bodies were said to have been found in the streets after the fighting while only one English man-at-arms is known to have been killed.